 Smoke Alarm Facts That Will Keep You Safe

-A number of fire incidents recorded in Australia could have been prevented, most of the causes were avoidable such as smoking,burning candles, faulty wirings and overheating of appliances.
-This is why Fire Safety should be strictly implemented at all cost.
-Fire protection equipment should be installed in the household or business establishment with adequate Fire Safety Training of occupants and workers.
+A number of fire incidents recorded in Australia could have been prevented, most of the causes were avoidable such as smoking, burning candles, faulty wirings and overheating of appliances.
+This is why fire safety should be strictly implemented at all costs.
+Fire protection equipment should be installed in the household or business establishment with adequate fire safety training of occupants and workers.

 Among these fire safety equipment is the smoke alarm.
 Smoke alarms detect most fires more rapidly than heat detectors.
-Smoke Alarm not only saves lives, but could save your property from serious damage.
+Smoke alarm not only saves lives but could save your property from serious damage.
 Working smoke alarms have reportedly cut the risk of dying in home fires in almost half.
 This highlights the importance of understanding how this system works and its proper maintenance.
-Get to know more about smoke alarm here.

 There are a few smoke alarm facts that should not be taken for granted and must be understood fully.
 These will help business and building owners maintain a safe environment to the occupants and functioning fire protection system.

 THERE ARE DIFFERENT TYPES OF ALARMS